 The budget in my case: £3k, for a 4x6m internal space, with a 1x6m deck.
 Estimate half to 2/3rds of this cost for a 15m2 office.
 You are also free to replace cladding, fittings and surfaces etc. to suit your style and needs to reduce or add to the budget.

-All individual costs as a breakdown are in the spreadsheet available with the PDF version of the guide (coming soon if requested enough!).
+Complete cost breakdowns for the office are available at the Guides, Cutting and Parts Lists page here.
 Most went on new materials such as timber, cladding, fixings etc. with a good chunk on plasterboard, plaster and flooring.

-The electrics cost was reduced to very little because I’d done a kind of labour exchange with the electrician when he was building his conservatory.
+The electrics cost was reduced to very little because I’d done a kind of labour exchange with the electrician when he was building his extension.
 He gave up a fair few days to help me, for which I’ll always be grateful.
 Likewise my nephew and his friend came to help set up the footings, my father-in-law to put up the walls, and a friend of the family to help for a day too.
-Otherwise I was mostly on my own.
+Otherwise I was mostly on my own but the help was invaluable.

 All the timber was sustainably sourced, second hand items were used where possible and no concrete was poured.
 The doors/windows are double glazed, with only enough for adequate light to reduce heat transfer in or out, depending on the season.
 Heat is retained by the thermal/vapour barrier as well as the fibreglass insulation on the floor, walls and ceiling.
 Ongoing energy use should be low.
 The structure can be removed with little disruption to the land around it.